Set up events

 Events help you measure success in an experiment.
-You can think of events as the verbs of Optimizely Web Experimentation and Optimizely Performance Edge.
-They track the actions that visitors take on your site, such as clicks, pageviews, form submissions, and purchases.
+They track visitors' actions on your site, such as clicks, pageviews, form submissions, and purchases.

 With events, you can track the following visitor behaviors: